Forms

 Forms Channel

-The Forms Channel presets communication settings before and after the customer’s form submission.
+The Forms Channel presets communication settings before and after the customer submits their form.

 1. At the CommBox Settings page, select the Forms module (in the Settings & Tools section), and click the +Forms Channel button.